sybrew/the-seo-framework/readme.txt

 	* The estimated plugin-boot time is added to the closing HTML comment; which adds the bulk of the page-loading time of this plugin.
 In this update, we decreased that time, greatly--and we're proudly showing it.
 	* The term meta inputs now have the "are you sure you want to leave this page?"-listener attached.
 	* Multiple social images may now be outputted.
 How this affects sharing depends on the social network.
+	* Social images may now be obtained from your post or page's content.
+		* TODO make this optional?
+The performance penalty is neglegible...
 	* Alt-tags are now provided with social images, which help with accessibility when sharing your page.
+	* For WooCommerce, the Product Category Thumbnail is now considered for social images.
 * **Changed:**
 	* We now support WordPress v4.9 and later, instead of WordPress v4.6 and later.
 	* We now support PHP v5.6 and later, instead of PHP v5.4 and later.